 The Report Findings – Small to Medium Enterprises

-As at end of Financial Year ending 30 June 2020, SMEs accounted for $21.4b of the $34.18b (62.6%) in national tax collectable tax for that year.
-Notably, the construction industry accounted for $7.2b of collectable debt (being 21% of total collectable debt by industry).
+As of the end of Financial Year ending 30 June 2020, SMEs accounted for $21.4b of the $34.18b (62.6%) in national tax collectable tax for that year.
+Notably, the construction industry accounted for $7.2b of collectable debt (21% of total collectable debt by industry).
 This is a significant increase from the approximate $5b owed by the construction industry in Financial Year ending 30 June 2018.

 ATO Enforcement Action